Allegheny-Computer-Science-112-S2018/cs112-S2018-practical8-starter/README.md

 `HashMap` data structures to implement a more comprehensive solution.
 Your job for this assignment is to run the program and study its output.
-Then, you are responsible for adding comments to the source code that demonstrate you understand how the `WordCount` uses both a `Tree` and a `HashMap` to produce the expected output.
+Then, you are responsible for adding comments to the source code that demonstrate you understand how the `WordCount` program uses both a `Tree` and a `HashMap` to produce the expected output.
 Finally, as verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for all of the Java classes must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).